 When it comes to climate change, the reasons range from the outrageous to the more understandable.
-Some doubt or deny it simply based on their own experiences — “I live in Wisconsin and trust me, it’s not getting any warmer!” — while others, such as Donald Trump, claim there’s no substantial evidence that proves climate change is real.
+Some doubt or deny it simply based on their own experiences — “I live in Wisconsin and trust me, it’s not getting any warmer!” — while others claim there’s no substantial evidence that proves climate change is real.

-It’s important to note that often Trump’s (and other politicians’) words are a reflection of special interests of whom he serves — instead of the people’s common interests.
-Another example?
-He advocates for opening up National Parks in Alaska and the Atlantic coast for drilling and fracking operations.
+It’s important to note that often politicians’ words are a reflection of special interests of whom they serve — instead of the people’s common interests.

 It doesn’t help that, while a number of scientists and researchers agree that human activity has caused climate change, a small number of scientists and researchers claim that this isn’t true.
 They might say that climate change is real but that its causes are unknown.
 While they are a minority, their doubt leaves room for more doubt among others.

 What are we doing to improve the situation?

 First world countries like the U.S. and the UK have already reduced their carbon footprint.
 They’re still way off their greenhouse gas reduction targets, but they’ve made a start.
 Canada, for example, introduced a carbon tax in 2018, while the EU has environmental policies that, once fully in place, should bring emissions down by 40% by the end of this year.
 Russia, a nation often mistrusting of the existence of climate change, is now imposing a carbon tax, too.

 Many businesses worldwide are shifting to renewable energy sources, too, while more and more companies — small and large — are becoming more green-minded.